 Other wildlife and their habitat that could be impacted by project activities will be characterized using existing data, supplemented by surveys as appropriate.
-The EIS will give particular consideration to areas of concentration of migratory animals, such as breeding, denning and/or wintering areas, as well as breeding areas of species low in number and high in the food chain (e.g. furbearers such as black bear and wolf).
+The EIS will give particular consideration to areas of concentration of migratory animals, such as breeding, denning and/or wintering areas, as well as breeding areas of species low in number and high in the food chain.
+The project is proposed within the range of the Quintette herd comprising the woodland caribou, southern mountain population.
+The EIS should describe the location of the project in the context of summer and winter core caribou habitat, suitable habitat outside of core habitat, and corridor (seasonal movement) habitat between summer and winter core habitat.